hello-damiro/cv-maker/README.md

 **Day 2/3:** Spent the whole day debugging why-tf `useState` is not giving obvious outputs.
 It turns out that the index of the delete button is not unique.

 **Day 4:** Had to install `uuid` and use it as keys, and use previous states of `useState` to manage updates of a variable to solve that devil like code problem.
-Yeah, I cried. 😭 Felt like I spent too much time debbuging an obvious problem.
+Yeah, I cried. 😭 Felt like I spent too much time debbuging an obvious problem. \* Pushed through implementing `BrowserRouter` for the `AboutPage`.
+Was able to pull it out with ease.

-**Day 5:** I plan to use router to make an abouts page to display some about info.
+~~**Day 5:** I plan to use router to make an abouts page to display some about info.
 But havent studies react router, so it make another day for it.
-Havent started anything about that page so it may take more while.
+Havent started anything about that page so it may take more while.~~ \*

 </br>